Sandy4321/nyural/README.md

 # Nyural
-Deep Neural Network Trainer based on Hessian free Optimizer
+Deep Neural Network Trainer based on Hessian-free Optimization

 This is WIP, moving the code from matlab to python & pycuda.
 Scaffolding based on [Caffe](https://github.com/BVLC/caffe) from Berkeley Vision and Learning Center(BVLC).

+How to Use:
+~/pathto/nyural.py train/test -solver (pathtosolver)

 Similar frameworks:
 [hessianfree](https://github.com/drasmuss/hessianfree)